 Why this programme?

-The programme is offered full-time and gives you a broad knowledge of business development.
-You will learn structured practices and gain a better understanding of how organisations and companies operate.
-The ultimate goal is to increase efficiency and customer satisfaction within companies and other organisations in ways that are sustainable.
+During the programme, you will learn structured approaches and methods and gain a greater understanding of how organisations and companies operate.
+You can then use and further develop this knowledge to improve and maintain a high level of processes and work methods.
+The end goal is to sustainably increase efficiency and customer satisfaction within companies and other organisations.

 The programme leads to a Bachelor of Science with Industrial Engineering and Management as the main field of study.